vuthaihoc/laravel-scout-elasticsearch/README.md

 This example will make sure the categories relationship gets always loaded on the model when saving it.
 ### Zero downtime reimport
-While working in production, to keep your existing search experience available while reimporting your data, you also can use `scout:import` Artisan command:
+While working in production, to keep your existing search experience available while reimporting your data, you also can use `scout:import2` Artisan command:

-`php artisan scout:import`
+`php artisan scout:import2`

 The command create new temporary index, import all models to it, and then switch to the index and remove old index.